satmonkey/MeteorDL/README.md

 MeteorDL captures the IP camera stream and detects meteors (or other phenomena seen in the dark sky) in real time, featuring ring-buffer, and preconfigured pre- and post-event data period.
 The detection is performed on 1 second maxpixel image.
 In case of positive detection, corresponding several second video chunk is created and saved in the output directory as MP4 video.
-The PC version is using GPU-based ring buffer, while Jetson Nano dvg-ringbuffer (CPU based, cynthonized).
+The PC version is using GPU-based ring buffer, while Jetson Nano and Pi4 version is using dvg-ringbuffer (CPU based, cythonized).

 ## Requirements: